A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Reduction to linearizable singularities of mixed or balanced type

-\begin{enumerate} \item {\it Elliptic flows.} Up to conjugacy, these are one-parameter groups in the compact subgroup $\operatorname{O}(n-1) \subset \operatorname{O}(1,n-1)$. \item {\it Parabolic flows.} They have exactly one fixed point on the boundary at infinity of real hyperbolic space $\BH^{n-2}$, and can be written as a commuting product $\{K^t U^t\}$, where $\{K^t\}$ and $\{U^t\}$ are two one-parameter groups, respectively elliptic and unipotent. \item {\it Loxodromic flows.} They have exactly two fixed points on the boundary at infinity of real hyperbolic space $\BH^{n-2}$, and can be written as a commuting product $\{K^t D^t\}$, where $\{K^t\}$ and $\{D^t\}$ are two one-parameter groups, respectively elliptic and hyperbolic, namely nontrivial and $\BR$-split in $\operatorname{O}(1,n-1)$. \end{enumerate}
+\begin{itemize} \item {\it elliptic flows.} These are conjugate to one-parameter subgroups of the compact group $\operatorname{SO}(n-1) \subset \operatorname{O}^0(1,n-1)$. \item {\it parabolic flows.} These have exactly one fixed point on the boundary $\partial \BH^{n-1}$ and can be written as a commuting product $\{K^t U^t\}$ of an elliptic and a nontrivial unipotent one-parameter subgroup. \item {\it loxodromic flows.} These have exactly two fixed points on $\partial \BH^{n-1}$, and can be written as a commuting product $\{K^t D^t\}$ of an elliptic and a nontrivial hyperbolic one-parameter subgroup. \end{itemize}